 Apart from the computational cost, i.e., the increase of computer time due to repetition, no additional cost is implied by either of the two approaches for preservation of skewness.
-Specifically, there is no negative effect in preserving other properties of the lower-level processes such as the secondorder moments.
-On the contrary, the conditional sampling method may have positive effects in preserving second-order moments by simplified forms of the coupling transformation, as it is demonstrated in section 6.
+Specifically, there is no negative effect in preserving other properties of the lower-level processes such as the second order moments.
+On the contrary, the conditional sampling method may have positive effects in preserving second order moments by simplified forms of the coupling transformation, as it is demonstrated in section 6.

-6. Performance Demonstration
+6 Performance demonstration

-The entire modeling framework for both timescales can be summarized in the following steps composing two groups.
-The steps of the first group correspond to model choice and fitting: (1) Choose a model for the higher-level (coarse) timescale and fit it using the appropriate method for that model.
-(2) Choose a model for the lower-level (fine) timescale and fit it using the appropriate method for that model.
-(3) Decide the composition of the vector Y according to the specific needs of the problem as discussed in section 3.
-In the most general multivariate case, use the composition defined in (22).
-(4) Define the appropriate matrix h of the coupling transformation using the corresponding equations of section 3.
-In the most general multivariate case, use (25).
-(5) Evaluate the items of matrix h using either of the methods of section 4.
+The entire modelling framework for both time scales can be summarized in the following steps composing two groups.
+The steps of the first group correspond to model choice and fitting:

+- 1. Choose a model for the higher-level (coarse) time scale and fit it using the appropriate method for that model. - 2.
+Choose a model for the lower-level (fine) time scale and fit it using the appropriate method for that model. - 3.
+Decide the composition of the vector Y according to the specific needs of the problem as discussed in section 3.
+In the most general multivariate case use the composition defined in (22). - 4.
+Define the appropriate matrix h of the coupling transformation using the corresponding equations of section 3.
+In the most general multivariate case use (25). - 5.
+Evaluate the items of matrix h using either of the methods of section 4.

-The steps of the second group perform the generation: (6) Use the higher-level model to produce a series of \mathbf{Z} with the desired length.
-(7) Use the lower-level model to produce a series of $\mathbf{\tilde{X}}$ with the same number of periods, without reference to the higher-level series.
-(8) At each period, evaluate the
+The steps of the second group perform the generation:

+- 6. Use the higher-level model to produce a series of Z with the desired length. - 7.
+Use the lower-level model to produce a series of $\tilde{\mathbf{X}}$ with the same length, without reference to the higher-level series.